|Ordered||22 May 1940|

-Aircraft attack, aircraft shot down:Norwegian Catalina Mk.III FP525 (330 Sqdn RAF/Z, pilot Lt C.J.A.
+Aircraft attack, aircraft shot down:Norwegian Catalina Mk.III FP525 (RAF Sqdn 330/Z, pilot Lt C.J.A.
 Stansburg)

-At 11.14 hours, the boat was attacked by the Catalina astern of convoy QP-14 northeast of Jan Mayen Island.
-The aircraft was hit by AA fire during the attack run and its four depth charges fell wide, causing only minor damage to the boat.
-Two crewmen of the Catalina had been wounded and one engine and the petrol tanks were hit, so they had to make a forced landing near the convoy.
-The crew was rescued by HMS Marne.(Sources: Franks/Zimmerman)
+11.14 hrs, NE of Jan Mayen Island: the boat was attacked by the Catalina astern of convoy QP-14.
+Accurate flak during the attack run caused four depth to charges fall wide, causing only minor damage to the boat.
+With two wounded and damage to one engine and the petrol tanks, the Catalina made a forced landing near the convoy.
+The crew were rescued by HMS Marne.(Sources: Franks/Zimmerman)

 1 recorded attack on this boat.

 Men lost from U-boats